thi-ng/umbrella/examples/commit-table-ssr/README.md

 In addition to the SSR version above, this version displays additional repo stats and allows for interactive filtering of the commits.
-The commits themselves are loaded as JSON and therefore also require the server app.
+The commits themselves are loaded as JSON which are provided by the server app above.

 Furthermore, this version utilizes [@thi.ng/rstream](https://github.com/thi-ng/umbrella/tree/master/packages/rstream)